when-harry-met-sally/blog/content/index.md

 ---
-title: Welcome to Quartz
+id: index
+aliases:
+  - My Blog
+tags: []
+title: My Blog
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+# My Blog
+I'm Miles.
+I'm a software "engineer" originally from Saint Louis, Missouri.
+I primarily work with Typescript, but am hoping to expand my knowledge.

+This is the start of my tech blog.

+I will expand this, but for now will just link [[goals#goals|Goals]].